 Somewhere in between the mindless banter of sports talk radio, the bubblegum lyrics of top 40 hits, and the NPR driveway moments that leave tears on your seat belt, the boundaries of news and music begin to blur.
 Program directors are deserting their automated playlists and standard formats to join a radio revival that celebrates genuine music and a community spirit.

-This grassroots concept is a far cry from the typical commercial stations that live on today’s radio dial.
+Another project is the grassroots concept is a far cry from the typical commercial stations that live on today’s radio dial.
 Artisan radio, with its personal stories and fresh sounds, is being piloted by loyal members of Oklahoma’s eclectic music scene.
 Its playlists might seem a little rough around the edges, but the content is carefully crafted.

 Three years ago, Oklahoma State University’s National Public Radio affiliate, KOSU, switched its overnight classical music to an Adult Album Alternative format.
 KOSU’s leadership saw an opportunity to merge its bureaucratic structure with a wildcard when it partnered with The Spy, a long-time renegade of indie rock, folk, and local music that had spent years trying to find its groove.